jolpica/jolpica-f1/docs/endpoints/sprint.md

 ### Season

 Filters for sprint results only from a specified season.
-Year numbers are valid as is `current`.
+Year numbers are valid, as is `current`.

 `/{season}/` -> ex: `/ergast/f1/2023/sprint/`